Experimentology

 - Primary writer: Rondeline Williams

-- Co-writer: Michael C. Frank
+- Cowriter: Michael C. Frank

-- Editor: Tom E. Hardwicke, Julie Cachia
+- Editors: Tom E. Hardwicke and Julie Cachia

 - Chapter 5 Estimation

-- Editor: Julie Cachia, Tom E. Hardwicke
+- Editors: Julie Cachia and Tom E. Hardwicke

 - Chapter 6 Inference